valdok/grin-rfcs/text/0023-multisig-wallet.md

 And as long as the main principle holds: each nonce is used to only answer one challenge - the secret keys are safe.

 ### Rogue key attack
-The only situation where such an attack is possible is during the wallet initialization by the quorum of M inital actors.
+The only situation where such an attack is possible is during the wallet initialization, where each actor reveals broadcasts the commitments to its coefficients $C_{i,m} = G \cdot\ r_{i,m}$.
 If not mitigated, an actor can essentially cancel the keys of other actors, and gain an exclusive access.
-As we mentioned, this is mitigated by the fact that all messages sent by the actors are supposed to be signed by them.
+As we mentioned, this is mitigated by mandatory inclusion of PoP (proof-of-possession) for each commitment.

 ### Why the coin value should be used together with the coin number in its key derivation